RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/07_autofs_configuring.md

 # Configure autofs on Node1

 ### QUESTION #7
-Configure autofs to automount the home directories of netuser1 user.
-Note the following:
+Configure autofs to automount the home directories of remoteuserx user.
+Note the following: \
-- netuser1's home directory is exported via NFS, which is available on node1.mydomain.com and your NFS-exports directory is /netdir for netuser1,
+   - remoteuserx directory is exported via NFS, which is available on classroom.example.com (192.168.13.162) and your NFS-exports directory is /ourhome/remoteuserx for remoteuserx, \
-- netuser1's home directory is node1.mydomain.com:/home/guests/netuserX,
-- netuser1's home directory should be automounted autofs service.
+   - remoteuserx's home directory should be automounted using autofs service. \
    - home directories must be writable by their users.
-- password for netuser is ```ablerate```.

 ***
 (scroll down for an answer)